tildemark/psgc2sql/README.md

 # PSGC to SQL Generator and Data Exporter for Philippine Administrative Divisions

 This repository provides Python and PHP scripts to generate SQL INSERT statements for Philippine administrative divisions from the Philippine Standard Geographic Code (PSGC) data.
-It also includes a script to extract data from the generated SQL database and export it in various formats.
+It also includes scripts to extract data from the generated SQL database and export it in various formats.

 Easily create and manage SQL databases with lists of provinces, cities, municipalities, and barangays in the Philippines.